© Marcel Burkhardt

 The avian influenza A virus of the subtype H5N1 has been reported in poultry and wild birds in Europe, Africa and Asia.
 It has caused the death of at least 243 humans in Africa and Asia.
 In Turkey humans have died from this disease, but no casualty has been reported from Europe.
 It has not reached the Americas, Australia and New Zealand so far.

 In domestic birds, H5N1 can lead to high mortality and high economic losses as a consequence of culling of poultry.
 A better understanding of the role of free-living birds as vectors of this disease will enable us to effectively prevent infections of domestic poultry by wild birds.

-The Federal veterinary office FVO publishes the result of the surveillance directly.
+The Federal Food Safety and Veterinary Office FSVO publishes the result of the surveillance directly.